Australian Fiance Visa Overview

 There are some fairly strict requirements for this visa.
 First, not only do you have to intend to get married, but you also must intend to live together as husband and wife.
 Your future spouse will have to act as your sponsor, so they will also be a part of your application process.
 Additionally, the two of you must already know each other, and it’s a requirement that you have met in person.
 Also, this visa requires that that the couple be of the opposite sex, so any same-sex couples must apply for a partner visa instead.
 Another requirement is that the applicant must be at least 18 years of age.
 Finally, the applicant for this visa must meet health and security requirements to prove that they won’t be a danger to Australian society in any way.

 Australian Fiance Visa Checklist

-This list doesn’t contain everything needed for an immigration fiance visa, and it’s just meant to give you a general idea.
-Getting help from an experienced immigration expert can significantly speed up the process by knowing exactly what is required and not making any mistakes.
+Please note that this list doesn’t contain everything needed for a Prospective Marriage visa, it is just meant to give you a general idea.
+Getting help from an experienced immigration expert can significantly speed up the process by knowing exactly what is required.

 Other Family Members Immigration Fiance Visa

 The only family members that you are allowed to bring with this visa are dependent children or other dependent relatives.
 If you would like to have any other family members join you in Australia, it is possible once you are a permanent resident, but they will require a separate type of visa.
 An immigration expert can help you plan ahead for this sort of situation.